Netflix/falcor/documentation/router.md

 titlesById[738..739, 672, 982]["boxshot", "description"] -> route.get.call(routerInstance, ["titlesById", [738, 739, 672, 982], ["boxshot", "description"]])
 ~~~

-The route handler's responsibility is to create a path value object for each path that the route matches.
+The route handler's responsibility is to create a PathValue object for each path that the route matches.
 In other words, if the route matches the following PathSet...

 ~~~
 "titlesById[683, 528]['name', 'year']"